Canon 1Ds Mark III vs Sony A7R III

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Both the 1Ds Mark III and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the A7R III was followed by the Sony A7R IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Sony A7R III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.